Loilo/gulp-bare/README.md

 ### Assets
 This isn't exactly a precompiler.
 It's just a copy-and-paste tool to bring everything from source to dist path that hasn't been done by the above compilers.

-With that in mind, my usual mini project structure looks like this:
+With that in mind, my usual mini project structure (not using compiled views in this case) looks like this:
 ```
 my-app
 /src